 Over the last 6 years communications companies have been thinking twice about pursuing these "embedded" solutions in favor of independent external alarm collection devices.
 Here are the 8 reasons why:

-- Not all sites have the same type of equipment deployed that has monitoring, so those sites don't get monitored, or they have to be monitored by a non-standard way.
+This means that those sites don't get monitored, or they have to be monitored in a non-standard way.
 Or you might find you have several different generations of embedded monitoring solutions, all with different capacities so you can't come up with a common standard.

-- Perhaps one of the more interesting reasons why embedded solutions are no longer in the best interest of a telecommunications company is because the trends that are taking placing in the industry and the underlying business models.
+Perhaps one of the more interesting reasons why embedded solutions are no longer in the best interest of a telecommunications company is because of the trends that are taking place in the industry and the underlying business models.
 Let's take a look at the Cellular industry.
 Competition is more fierce than ever.
 Clients are demanding more bandwidth and features.
 How do companies address this?
 They buy new equipment to differentiate themselves.
 While great for the provider's customers, it creates a multitude of problems/cost centers for the service provider.
 This is not a one time change, but a continuous repeating cycle.